stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 - ``{{ dashboard_node_name }}-key.pem`` for the private key
 - ``{{ dashboard_node_name }}.pem`` for the certificate

-In order to utilise externally generated certificates, you must first deploy Wazuh Ansible as normal in order to generate the aforementioned certificates; this is because it is unlikely that every Wazuh service will be getting its own custom certificate, especially the ``root`` and ``admin`` certificates.
-Therefore the ``<...>/wazuh/wazuh-certificates`` directory cannot be manually created as this will result in the Wazuh playbook and ``wazuh-cert-tool.sh`` not generating the remaining non custom certificates.
+In order to use externally generated certificates, you must first deploy Wazuh Ansible as normal in order to generate the base certificates.
+This is because Wazuh will require to deploy with some sort of certificates, as well as, not every Wazuh service needing a custom external certificate; for example the ``root`` and ``admin`` certificates.
+Therefore the ``<...>/wazuh/wazuh-certificates`` directory must be created and populated by ``wazuh-cert-tool.sh``, which it won't do if the ``<...>/wazuh/wazuh-certificates`` directory already exists.

-Custom certificates for Wazuh ``indexer`` may be also be added in a similar way as Wazuh ``dashboard`` by changing the ``indexer_node_name`` such that it's going to match the custom certificate's name.
-Once the certificates have been generated a number of steps are required, depending on which set of custom certificates are required to be added or substituted.
-Regardless, you must ``SSH`` into the ``infra VM`` in which the Wazuh services have been deployed to and, with admin privileges, remove any of the certificates from ``/etc/wazuh-{dashboard | indexer}/certs/`` which are due to be replaced with custom ones.
-Following this, return to the ``seed`` VM and drop the custom new ``pem`` certificates into ``$KAYOBE_CONFIG_PATH/environments/<environment>/wazuh/wazuh-certificates/`` if using a kayobe environment, or ``$KAYOBE_CONFIG_PATH/wazuh/wazuh-certificates/`` if not.
+Once the Wazuh generated certificates have been made, the desired custom external certificates need to be added in.
+To do so, must ``SSH`` into the ``infra VM`` which Wazuh services have been deployed to and, with ``sudo`` privileges, remove any of the 'base' certificates from ``/etc/wazuh-{dashboard | indexer}/certs/`` which are being replaced with custom ones.
+After this, return to the ``seed`` VM and drop the custom new ``pem`` certificates into ``$KAYOBE_CONFIG_PATH/environments/<environment>/wazuh/wazuh-certificates/`` if using a kayobe environment, or ``$KAYOBE_CONFIG_PATH/wazuh/wazuh-certificates/`` if not.
 Finally, rerun the Wazuh Ansible playbook and now the custom certificates should be copied over to their respective directories in the ``infra VM``.

 Following this, the ``sudo systemctl status`` for the three Wazuh services should be checked to make sure they are up and running with no errors.
 Additionally, testing ``sudo filebeat test output`` and trying to ``curl`` the service's IP will also signify if the certificates are working correctly.